dvdzkwsk/jshint-loader-stylish/README.md

 ## Options

-### Reporter (String)
+### style (String)

-Specify the `reporter` configuration property to the string name of the reporter style you wish to use.
+Use the `style` configuration to reference the name of the reporter style you wish to use.
 These can be found in `jshint-loader-stylish/reporters`.

 ## TODO
 * [ ] Document config options